Practice identifying one more and one less up to 100 with our set of 24 task cards.

 Set up your students for counting success!
 We’ve got lots more mathematics activities to keep your class engaged and inspired:

-3 fun dot-to-dot worksheets to use when learning to count by 1s.
+Download fun connect the dots printable worksheets to use when learning to count by 1s.
 Practice counting by 1s forward and backward by completing number sequences with this set of 12 task cards.
 Use this matchup activity to help reinforce your students’ knowledge of one-to-one correspondence or subitizing to 10.

-3 fun dot-to-dot worksheets to use when learning to count by 1s.
+Download fun connect the dots printable worksheets to use when learning to count by 1s.

 Practice counting by 1s forward and backward by completing number sequences with this set of 12 task cards.